mwvgroup/pwv_kpno/README.md

 `help` function.

     available_data()
-        Return a set of years for which SuomiNet data has been downloaded
+        Return a list of years for which SuomiNet data has been downloaded

-        Return a set of years for which SuomiNet data has been downloaded to the local machine.
+        Return a list of years for which SuomiNet data has been downloaded to the local machine.
 Note that this function includes years for which any amount of data has been downloaded.
 It does not indicate if additional data has been released by SuomiNet for a given year that is not locally available.